gekatateam/neptunus/plugins/outputs/http/README.md

     # events buffer size
     batch_buffer = 100

-    # maximum number of attempts to execute bulk request
+    # maximum number of attempts to execute request
     # before events will be marked as failed
     #
     # only requests that ended with `success_codes`